adridipietro/DataStructuresAlgos/data_structures/stacks_queues/JavaScript.md

 JavaScript is single-threaded -- meaning it has one (1) call stack.

 JavaScript is also non-blocking -- meaning JS does not wait around for things that take a lot of time ==> this is why we use asynchronous behavior.
+In order to be non-blocking, JavaScript utilizes async.

 Synchronous => once first thing is finished, only then can the next thing can start; and so on.